econia-labs/econia-x/src/move/research/fee/README.md

 The input asset is the fee source for the two following scenarios:

 1. A swap buy with fees assessed in the quote asset.
-1. A swap sell with fees denominated in the base asset.
+1. A swap sell with fees assessed in the base asset.

 That is, a portion of the input asset must be set aside to cover fees, then the remainder (volume) can be used to fill against a maker position.
 Consider input